 A giant heartfelt “thank you!” to everyone who attended our 2017 Benefit Concert at the Pageant on Aug.
 26 and our Trivia Night, which was held on Sept.
 8 at the Kirkwood Community Center.
-It’s because of those who attended, and those who help with sponsorships and donated items for the silent auction, that AAF is able to continue its important work.
+It’s because of those who attended, those who volunteered, and those who help with sponsorships and donated items for the silent auction that AAF is able to continue its important work.

 Please check back here or visit our Facebook page for information about future events and information about how you can get involved with AAF.

 Thanks to those who turned out for our 3rd Annual Run for the Angels 5K on Nov.
 6th.
 Congratulations to our top three winners in each age group and much gratitude for the volunteers who helped make it another successful event for AAF.
 As always, 100% of the money we raised will go toward our continued efforts to stop teen suicide and raise awareness/stop the stigma of mental health disorders.

 We had a great turn out for our 2nd Annual Trivia Night (Sept.
 30)!
 Thanks to everyone who joined us!

 Congrats to the winners and much gratitude to those who donated items for the silent auction, to our volunteers who helped with set-up/tear-down (and everything in between!), to the board members who went above and beyond to make this a successful event, and to our emcee and A/V specialist.

 All of the money raised will go toward continued efforts to STOP teen suicide, STOP the stigma of mental health disorders, and RAISE AWARENESS of the epidemic of youth suicide.

 We’ve secured a date for our 3rd Annual Run for the Angels!
 This year’s event will be held on Nov.
 6 at LaSalle Middle School.
 Find details and registration information here.